Amtrak’s Lake Shore Limited train consists of:

 As on all Viewliner sleepers, the best roomette is room #1.
 This is the only roomette that you can see out windows on both sides.
 The full bedrooms can see out both sides as well, with the curtains open looking across the hallway.

-As of June 1, 2018, the Lake Shore Limited and Capitol Limited use a unique dining concept for sleeping car passengers.
-There is no longer a traditional dining car on the Lake Shore Limited and Capitol Limited.
-Offboard-prepared cold meals are provided to sleeping car passengers only as part of their ticket price.
+On June 1, 2018, the Lake Shore Limited and Capitol Limited switched to a unique dining concept for sleeping car passengers.
+The dining car on the Lake Shore Limited and Capitol Limited does not cook food on board anymore.
+Offboard-prepared cold/hot meals are provided to sleeping car passengers only as part of their ticket price.

 Food for meals is available in: